 Third | Growth ultrasound | Monitor fetal growth and development |

-Tests for Baby Health During Pregnancy: A Complete Timeline
+Pregnancy Tests to Check Baby Health: A Complete Timeline

 It’s important to know what tests are needed at each stage.
 Here’s a look at the typical tests and screenings for each period: